getsentry/rfcs/text/0036-auto-instrumentation-ui-thread.md

 # Summary

-Add new `blocked_ui_thread` attribute to the `data` key-value map of the [`Span`](https://develop.sentry.dev/sdk/event-payloads/span/) interface, indicating whether an auto-instrumented span has run its entire duration on the UI/Main thread.
+Add new `blocked_main_thread` attribute to the `data` key-value map of the [`Span`](https://develop.sentry.dev/sdk/event-payloads/span/) interface, indicating whether an auto-instrumented span has run its entire duration on the UI/Main thread.

 # Motivation